SATYAJIT2747/Sorting_Package/reports/README.md

 ## Git & Submission (Q3)

 This project was developed using Git, as required.
-The main branch  contains the complete, working implementation for Q3.
+The master branch  contains the complete, working implementation for Q3.

 ---